London has a little bit of everything – a palpable sense of history, a fast-paced modern vibe, and endless attractions.

 From musicals, like Mamma Mia, to classic Broadway shows and even Harry Potter, you’ll find plenty of options for nighttime entertainment.

-If you’re visiting around Christmas time, The Nutcracker, The Snowman, and A Christmas Carol have all become staples during the holiday season.
+If you’re visiting around Christmas time, The Nutcracker, The Snowman, Lion King and A Christmas Carol have all become staples during the festive season and is one of the best things to do in London in December.

 Unusual Things to Do in London at Christmas

 London does not disappoint when it comes to traditional Christmas festivities.
-But maybe you want to try something a little more out of the ordinary this holiday season.
+But you may want to try something a little more out of the ordinary this holiday season.

 Here are some fun and unusual things to do in London at Christmas.